Weave Code

 ohdearapp/ohdear-php-sdk

-Official PHP SDK for the Oh Dear API (built on Saloon v4).
-Authenticate with an API token, manage monitors, fetch user info, and more with typed DTOs and iterators.
-Configurable timeouts and clear exceptions for validation and API errors.
+Official PHP SDK for the Oh Dear monitoring API.
+Built on Saloon v4, it provides typed DTOs and convenient methods to manage monitors and more.
+Supports API token auth, configurable timeouts, and clear exceptions for validation and API errors.

 View on GitHub